 Where to Stay in Maui’s Upcountry

-On the slopes of Haleakala in the midst of temperate forests and cowboy culture sits Kula.
+On the slopes of Haleakala amid temperate forests and cowboy culture sits Kula.
 If your Maui holiday doesn’t need to center around beaches or you want to retreat to cooler temperatures, Kula is worth considering.

 The sweeping views of the valley and ocean in between the West Maui Mountains and Haleakala from Kula are simply breathtaking!
 And if you catch it at sunrise or sunset, you’ll be absolutely in awe.